 Professional, fun and energetic coaches are the backbone of competitive snowboarding.
 USASA and USSA together deliver high quality education programs at all levels of the pipeline for coaches in the United States.
-The philosophy, based on the Snowboarding Training System, is to coach athletes to become great snowboarders first, with a solid fundamental skills and love for their sport.
+The philosophy, based on the Snowboarding Training System, is to coach athletes to become great riders first, with a solid fundamental skills and love for snowboarding.

 USASA/USSA Coaches Education Programs

 The US Snowboard Coach Education program is a joint effort between USASA and the USSA.
 The goal is to provide a consistent path for coaches to get the training and resources they need to help their athletes reach their goals in the sport.
 The education program follows the athlete development pipeline.
 Certification begins with the with Level 100 and Level 200 clinics.
 The focus of the 100 and 200 level is on coaches who are working with kids who compete primarily in USASA events and these clinics are organized by the USASA.
 The Level 300 and Level 400 certifications are focused on coaches working with athletes at the next levels of competition in the US and around the world.
 The US Snowboard Coach Education Committee is responsible for the development and implementation of the clinics and exams at each level.

 USSA and USASA offer coaches education clinics throughout the year.
 For Level 100 and 200 clinics visit the USASA website.

 Requirements: Complete and pass the Level 300 classroom clinic, on-snow clinic and 2 sport endorsements.

 To maintain your Level 300 certification, you must earn 2 Continuing Education credits within 3 years.

 Candidate: Coaches who are working with athletes competing in National level competitions.
 Also coaches who are leading programs and managing a staff of other coaches.